UPPMAX/HPC-python/docs/install_packages.rst

 Remember, in order to find out how to load one of the modules, which prerequisites needs to be loaded, as well as which versions are available, use ``module spider <module>`` and ``module spider <module>/<version>``.

 Often, you also need to load a python module, except in the cases where it is included in ``python`` or ``python_ML_packages`` at UPPMAX or with ``SciPy-bundle`` at HPC2N.

+NOTE that not all versions of Python will have all the above packages installed!

 More info
 ---------